baytechc/cms-git-hook/README.md

 *Very, very beta.
 May break, or eat your laundry.
 You have been warned.*

+## Run modes

+There are two ways to use the Git Sync logic, manually or as a webhook listener:

+### Manual

+Run the repo (`node .`) or the "build" npm script (`npm run build`) to execute the Git Sync logic from the commandline. `.env` files in the project root can be used to configure the script.
+The script exits after running one sync.

+### Webhook

+Run the "listen" npm script (`npm run listen`) to start a server (defaults to port `3999`, see configuration) that listens for incoming webhooks.

 ## Configuration

 Configure using the following ENV variables.